simonambridge/geoJSON_to_Cassandra_using_Spark/README.md

 In this example I'll be using a set of oil/gas well data supplied by the State of Colorado describing approx 110,000 wells in the state.

+I'll start out with some examples of how to manipulate the data loaded into a dataframe, followed by the complete exercise to clean up and store the JSON data in cassandra.

 The format of the geoJSON source data looks like this:
 <pre lang="javascript">
 {